Your Garden Zone is:

 Burning bush shrub is a year-round focal point with its ever-changing hues.
 This tree's brilliant emerald green leaves become a beautiful scarlet in the autumn.
 This shrub develops dense, almost impenetrable foliage as it matures.
 As a result, it serves as an excellent wind, snow, and dust barrier.

-Carolina allspice shrub is a vast, clumpy bush with thick leaves and distinctive, fruit-scented blooms that bloom late in the summer.
+Carolina allspice shrub is a vast, clumpy bush with thick leaves and distinctive, fruit-scented blooms that bloom late in the Summer.
 Its blooms are slender and lance-shaped, and they have the appearance of little waterlilies.
 It is a fantastic option for a border, a summer-blooming hedge, or specimens in a planting bed or container.

 Weigela is a deciduous bush ideal for short borders and informal hedging.
 Utilized as a beautiful ornamental shrub, it possesses dark red buds that open to reveal delicate pink blooms in the summer and spring months.
 Its variegated foliage appears green, having a creamy white edge.

-Hydrangeas are plants that were initially native to regions of North and South America, South and East Asia.
+Hydrangeas are plants that were initially native to regions of North and South America and South and East Asia.
 There are over 70 varieties of hydrangeas that have become popular with gardeners and designers because of the large, abundant blooms that often flower from Spring through to late Fall; in many cases, the flower heads of the hydrangea can grow to sizes of up to one foot in diameter and are a famous border and screening shrub.

-Beginning to bloom in the Summer and remaining in bloom until the Fall, the entire spread of between three and five feet of the blue hydrangea are commonly covered in large blooms of up to one foot in diameter.
-Although the flowering shrub prefers partial sun areas, the plant is often used to cover bare, shaded areas of a yard that are difficult to grow plants in.
+Beginning to bloom in the Summer and remaining in bloom until the Fall, the entire spread of between three and five feet of the blue hydrangea is commonly covered in large blooms of up to one foot in diameter.
+Although the flowering shrub prefers partial sun areas, the Plant is often used to cover bare, shaded areas of a yard that are difficult to grow plants in.